Difference Between Assessed and Market Value

 A real estate agent considers all these factors while calculating the market value.
 However, the factor that affects the most is demand and supply.
 In case there are more buyers interested in a property, it will surely fetch more market value than any similar property.
-On the other hand, even if the condition and accessibility of the property are satisfactory but there are some legal disputes associated with it, then the sellers might not be interested, and its market value can come down (sometimes even below the assessed value).
+On the other hand, even if the condition and accessibility of the property are satisfactory, but there are some legal disputes associated with it, then the sellers might not be interested, and its market value can come down (sometimes even below the assessed value).

-While the market value of a real estate can go up or down based on various factors, assessed value to a large extent is immune to such fluctuations.
-Many times there are scenarios when market value jumps overnight due to an announcement of government infrastructure project like spending on a metro project, a new highway being built etc. However, such announcements would not impact assessed value a lot as it changes only by a small amount based on the circle rates and annual inspections by local municipalities.
-In fact in certain scenarios, the government keeps a cap that assessed value can only change by 5-6 % per annum.
+While the market value of a real estate can go up or down based on various factors, assessed value, to a large extent, is immune to such fluctuations.
+Many times there are scenarios when market value jumps overnight due to an announcement of government infrastructure projects like spending on a metro project, a new highway being built, etc. However, such announcements would not impact assessed valueImpact Assessed ValueThe market value of a property is the amount we would get if we sold it today.
+The assessed value, on the other hand, is based on standard procedures employed by local authorities and for tax purposes. a lot as it changes only by a small amount based on the circle rates and annual inspections by local municipalities.
+In fact, in certain scenarios, the government keeps a cap that assessed value can only change by 5-6 % per annum.

-Hence suddenly the number of buyers has increased which is going to shoot up the prices.
-The same land which was assessed at 400,000 could now be sold as high as 600,000 or 800,000 which is nothing but the market value as this is the value at which the buy and sell transactions will eventually take place.
+Hence suddenly, the number of buyers has increased, which is going to shoot up the prices.
+The same land which was assessed at 400,000 could now be sold as high as 600,000 or 800,000, which is nothing but the market value as this is the value at which the buy and sell transactions will eventually take place.
 However, an important point to note is that property tax payable will still be calculated on the initially determined assessed value.

-|Impact of market fluctuations||Resistant to market fluctuations||Market value does get Impacted by local market fluctuations|
+|Impact of market fluctuations||Resistant to market fluctuations||Market value does get Impacted by local market fluctuations.|

-|Usefulness / purpose||It is used to calculate taxes||It is the price at which the property will eventually be bought or sold.|
+|Usefulness / purpose||It is used to calculate taxes.||It is the price at which the property will eventually be bought or sold.|

-|Factors affecting calculation||Assessment rate as decided by the municipalities.||location, size, condition, improvements, recent transactions or any other market information related to the property.|
+|Factors affecting calculation||Assessment rate as decided by the municipalities;||location, size, condition, improvements, recent transactions, or any other market information related to the property;|

 |Who calculates it||County assessor on behalf of a local municipality||Real estate agent on behalf of his client|

-|Calculated value||Normally less than market value based on an assessment rate as decided by the local authorities||Demand and supply forces decide the market value.|
+|Calculated value||Normally less than market value based on an assessment rate as decided by the local authorities.||Demand and supply forces decide the market value.|

-- Market value, on the other hand, is a dynamic valuation determined by several factors, available information and buyer-seller ability to pay.
+- Market value, on the other hand, is a dynamic valuation determined by several factors, available information, and buyer-seller ability to pay.
 It can change any time (sometimes even overnight) and to any price.
-While buying or selling one is more interested in the market value for transactional purposes and while owning(or residing) one is more interested in the assessed value for recurring tax calculations.
+While buying or selling, one is more interested in the market value for transactional purposes, and while owning(or residing), one is more interested in the assessed value for recurring tax calculations.